projectM-visualizer/projectm/BUILDING-cmake.md

 - The top-level project file for use with the selected build toolset, e.g. `Makefile`, `build.ninja`, `projectm.sln` or `projectm.xcodeproj`, plus additional toolset-specific files.

-The projectM build files generate additional files used in the build and install phases:
+The projectM build files generate additional files used in the build and install phases.
+These are scattered over the build tree, but installed into the proper directories.
+Do not try and gather these files yourself from the build tree.

-- `config.inp`: The default configuration file, by default installed to `<prefix>/share/projectM`.
-- `libprojectM.pc`: Package configuration file for use with `pkgconfig`.
-- `include/config.h`: A forced include file that contains macro definitions to enable or disable certain code features based on the build configuration and availability of platform headers and features.
-Similar to the autoheader-generated file.

 ### Subdirectory structure